Arunarena/HoneywellFactoryDashboard/README.md

 # Honeywell Factory Dashboard (Regenerated)

-This is a sample ASP.NET Core MVC project demonstrating a factory dashboard with:
+This is an ASP.NET Core MVC project demonstrating a factory dashboard with:
 - Real-time machine output charts
 - Live production trend chart
 - Alerts on idle machines